hanami/guides/content/v2.3/actions/request-and-response.md

 ### Response format

 The value set using `response.format` can either be a format name (`:json`) or a content type string (`"application/json"`).
-Consult [MIME types and formats](/v2.3/actions/formats-and-mime-types/) for more information about setting response formats.
+Consult [Formats and media types](/v2.3/actions/formats-and-media-types/) for more information about setting response formats.